-As you can probably see from the above examples that they can do similar projects however the Raspberry Pi can do a lot more software projects such as the web server and so on.
+As you can probably see from the above examples, the boards can do similar projects however the Raspberry Pi can do a lot more software projects such as the web server and so on.

 Time to master

-The Raspberry Pi takes a bit more time to learn because there is many added complexities.
-This includes things such as the Linux based operating system, huge range of libraries, support for many programming languages and much more.
+The Raspberry Pi takes a bit more time to learn because there are many added complexities.
+This extra stuff to learn includes things such as the Linux based operating system, massive range of libraries, support for many programming languages and much more.
 That being said you can quickly learn to install software and get some neat projects up and going in time at all.

-The Arduino on the other hand is simple as you can do most things with just the basic programming language.
-Also it is able to handle communication with hardware a lot better than the Raspberry Pi as it doesn’t have all the extra burden the Pi has.
+The Arduino, on the other hand, is simple as you can do most things with just the basic programming language.
+Also, it can handle communication with hardware a lot better than the Raspberry Pi as it doesn’t have all the extra burden the Pi has.

-In terms of time to master you will find learning how to operate, deploy code on the Arduino a lot easier than on the Raspberry Pi.
-It is very important to remember what you plan on doing as one is better at electronic projects and the other is better at software.
+Regarding time to master you will find learning how to operate, deploy code on the Arduino a lot easier than on the Raspberry Pi.
+It is very important to remember what you plan on doing as one is better at electronic projects, and the other is better at software.

-The Raspberry Pi on the other hand is better suited for projects that require more RAM and processing power.
-It is great for running software heavy projects such as a media center, web server, act as desktop computer and much more.
+The Raspberry Pi, on the other hand, is better suited for projects that require more RAM and processing power.
+It is excellent for running heavy software projects such as a media center, web server, act as a desktop computer and much more.
 It too can interact with devices but not as well as the Arduino can.

-You can combine the two boards together and build nice complex projects that both have a cool software package backed up with interaction with sensors and devices.
+You can combine the two boards and build awesome complex projects that both have a cool software package backed up with interaction with sensors and devices.